ramazanerikli/vue-star-rating/README.md

 # vue-star-rating :star:

-A simple star rating component for vue projects.
+A lightweight and minimal star rating component to rate products, comments, posts on the Vue.js application.

 ![Alt Text](vue-star-rating.gif)